Ishan-R-C/Ishan-R-C/README.md

 # Welcome to My GitHub Profile! 👋
 Hello there!
-I'm Ishan Ray Chaudhuri, a first-year student at Techno India University pursuing a BTech in Computer Science and Engineering with a specialization in Artificial Intelligence. 🚀 🌱
+I'm Ishan Ray Chaudhuri, a second-year student at Techno India University pursuing a BTech in Computer Science and Engineering with a specialization in Artificial Intelligence. 🚀 🌱
 Currently, I am delving into the fascinating realms of machine learning, natural language processing, and computer vision.
 My goal is to contribute to cutting-edge projects that not only challenge me but also make a positive impact on the world.

 ## About Me: